Devot2025/self-form-3d-testbed/README.md

 ---

 ## Notes

-- This project is intended for **experimental and research purposes**
+- This project is a small **experimental playground**
-- Visual quality (mesh detail and animation smoothness) is secondary to
-  **correctly interpreting and executing the self-forming data**
+- The visuals are rough, but the focus is on **making the self-forming data work**